DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 }
 ```

-### 3. Protect your entity from public access
+### 3. Protect your entity with the ACL library

-Protecting an entity is fairly straight forward.
-Simply implementing the `Secured` interface will protect the entity:
+Protecting an entity with the ACL library is fairly straight forward.
+Implementing the `Secured` interface will configure the ACL guard on the entity:

 __src/AppBundle/Entity/Service.php__